-- 6.3.5.
+6.3.5.
 Schemes over a given field, or more generally over a given ring (A-schemes).
 You may be particularly interested in working over a particular field, such as \mathbb{C} or \mathbb{Q} , or over a ring such as \mathbb{Z} .
 Motivated by this, we define the notion of A-scheme, or scheme over A, where A is a ring, as a scheme where all the rings of sections of the structure sheaf (over all open sets) are A-algebras, and all restriction maps are maps of A-algebras.
-(Like some earlier notions such as quasiseparatedness, this will later in Exercise 7.3.G be properly understood as a "relative notion"; it is the data of a morphism $X \to \operatorname{Spec} A$.)
-Suppose now X is an A-scheme.
+(Like some earlier notions such as quasiseparatedness, this will later in Exercise 7.3.G be properly understood as a "relative notion"; it is the data of a morphism $X \rightarrow \text{Spec A.}$) Suppose now X is an A-scheme.
 If X can be covered by affine open sets Spec B_i where each B_i is a finitely generated A-algebra, we say that X is locally of finite type over A, or that it is a locally of finite type A-scheme.
 (This is admittedly cumbersome terminology; it will make more sense later, once we know about morphisms in §8.3.8.)
 If furthermore X is quasicompact, X is finite type over A, or a finite type A-scheme.
 Note that a scheme locally of finite type over k or \mathbb{Z} (or indeed any Noetherian ring) is locally Noetherian, and similarly a scheme of finite type over any Noetherian ring is Noetherian.
-As our key "geometric" examples: (i) Spec $\mathbb{C}[x_1,\ldots,x_n]/I$ is a finite-type \mathbb{C} -scheme; and (ii) $\mathbb{P}^n{\mathbb{C}}$ is a finite type \mathbb{C} -scheme.
-(The field \mathbb{C} may be replaced by an arbitrary ring A.) - 6.3.6.
+As our key "geometric" examples: (i) Spec $\mathbb{C}[x_1, \ldots, x_n]/I$ is a finite-type \mathbb{C} -scheme; and (ii) $\mathbb{P}^n{\mathbb{C}}$ is a finite type \mathbb{C} -scheme.
+(The field \mathbb{C} may be replaced by an arbitrary ring A.)

+6.3.6.
 Varieties.
 We now make a connection to the classical language of varieties.
 An affine scheme that is reduced and finite type k-scheme is said to be an affine variety (over k), or an affine k-variety.
 A reduced (quasi-)projective k-scheme is a (quasi-)projective variety (over k), or an (quasi-)projective k-variety.
 (Warning: in the literature, it is sometimes also assumed in the definition of variety that the scheme is irreducible, or that k is algebraically closed.)
 We will not define varieties in general until §11.1.7; we will need the notion of separatedness first, to exclude abominations like the line with the doubled origin (Example 5.4.5).
+But many of the statements we will make in this section about affine k-varieties will automatically apply more generally to k-varieties.